priyagupta72/MemoryAtlas/README.md

 Feel free to fork the repository, make changes, and submit pull requests.
 Please follow the standard code of conduct, and ensure that your changes are tested.

 ## Deploy Your App
-You can access the deployed application at: [your-app-deployment-link].
+You can access the deployed application at: https://astounding-zuccutto-93b66a.netlify.app/posts.

 ## Acknowledgments
 React: Frontend library for building the user interface.